 Year 2018:

 In the year 2018 we could not continue with the work, due to exit of project partner Hidrotehnik, who was responsible for the execution of this action.
 We therefore postponed the start of the work to 2019.
-The construction work will be executed by external assistance, selected by Public Procurement.
+The construction work was now going to be executed by external assistance, selected by Public Procurement.

 In the end of 2018, a geodetic record of Stržen in the area Ključi was obtained.
 We also selected a providor for preparing a project for public procurement and detailed design guidelines, which are necessary for the execution of the Public Procurement.